TylerSmall19/movie-theater-management/README.md

 * See a list of all showtimes for a particular movie
 * Read about one particular movie
 * View all screens, set description, set playing movies
+* Disabling sales when tickets are sold out

 ### Final Notes